subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$ {\overline P}(q) = (1-m)\delta(q-q_1) + m\delta(q-q_0)\ \ \ 0 \le m \le 1 $$

 so that $m$ is interpreted as a probability in the limit as $n\rightarrow 0$.
-In this equation $q_1$ can be interpreted as the self overlap and $q_0$ as the overlap between two distinct pure states.
+In this equation $q_1$ can be interpreted as the self overlap and $q_0$ as the cross overlap between two distinct pure states.
 So now we need to determine the parameters $m, q_0, q_1$ to complete the 1-RSB solution.
 This can be done by substituting these numbers back in the expression for $g_n(Q_{sp})$, and then finding the values of $m, q_0$ and $q_1$ at the saddle point for this expression.

 There is a class of spin glass models called p-spin spherical model or PSM discussed in the next section, in which the 1-RSB solution is exact, i.e., there is no further breaking of the replica symmetry as the temperature is reduced.
 However this is not the case for the SK model, and in this case the symmetry keeps breaking ad-infintum as the temperature is reduced.
 This results in the sequences